DEBASHANKARPATI/Bike-Sharing-Case-study/README.md

 # Bike sharing case study assignment
-> This project is about building a machine learning model using linear regression algorithm using a recorded transactional data of a bike sharing company called boom bikes .
+> This project is about building a machine learning model using linear regression algorithm using  recorded transactional data of a bike sharing company called boom bikes .
 > Where we basically need to predict the demand of the clients using factors mentioned in the data set.